michaelolof/vuex-class-component/README.md

     story: StoryStore.CreateProxy( store, StoryStore ),
   }

-  /** vxm can then be imported by any Vue Component and used */ vxm.user.fullname /** Michael Olofinjana */
+  /** vxm (stands for vuex manager) can then be imported by any Vue Component and used */ vxm.user.fullname /** Michael Olofinjana */
 ```
+With this any component that imports **vxm** can easily use any vuex module without any hassle with full type support and intellisense.

-## Actions?
+## A note on Vuex Actions?
-Vuex actions are particularly tricky to get working due to their nature.
+Vuex actions are particularly tricky to get working due to their **context** nature.
 But writing and using actions with type safety is not impossible.\
 \
-Actions in vuex-class-components come in two modes "mutate" and "raw".
+To ensure type safety and still maintain flexibility so you are not limited by the library, actions in vuex-class-components come in two modes "mutate" or "raw".
+By default the mode is set to "mutate"\
+\
+Example:
 ```
   import { getRawActionContext } from "vuex-class-component";